 You’ve met someone you fancy.
 You’re chatting online.
 Things are heating up fast.
 They’re going to ask you out soon, you just know it.

 Then it comes.
 That magic moment.
 You open up the text to read… drinks? 😉

 When dating these days, things can get stale, fast.

 This is because pretty much everyone is tired of the mundane routine of a movie, dinner or drinks.

 Why not impress a loved one, or one you want to love, with a fun or romantic date?

-These Sydney date ideas will inspire you to get off the path and explore parts of Sydney that you may not have stepped foot in before.
+These Sydney-based date ideas in will inspire you to get off the path and explore parts of the city you may not have stepped foot in before.